Evolution of a kit: Bethlehem Steel FC

 Bethlehem Steel FC in Scandinavia in 1919.
 Photo courtesy of Dan Morrison/bethlehemsteelsoccer.org

 Two new logos are on the jersey.
-On the right breast is a U.S. stars and bars shield, similar to the kind worn on the jerseys of the U.S. national team that toured Scandinavia in 1916.
+Instead of the U.S. flag used for the visit to Canada, on the right breast is a U.S. stars and bars shield, similar to the kind worn on the jerseys of the U.S. national team that toured Scandinavia in 1916.
 On the left breast is a differently stylized capital “B” logo, presumably in white.

 A team photo from 1921 shows another mixture of jerseys.